Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 To his credit, then, Daar sensed the moment was important and soldiered forward.

-"Well…okay.
-You have this saying, uh…‘when in Rome?’
+"Well... okay.
+You have this saying, uh...‘when in Rome?’
 Yeah.
 Something like that.
-So, uh, I guess my biggest weakness is prol’ly…okay.
+So, uh, I guess my biggest weakness is prol’ly... okay.
 So y’know what the *real* difference between silverfurs and brownies like me is?"

-"…Cousin…"
+"...Cousin..."

 "Nah, they gotta know this about us, Regaari.
 It’s *important."*

 Daar looked to Powell, who nodded encouragingly.
 He took a moment to gather his wits and tentatively stepped into the breech.

-"Well…we have some really old stories ‘bout this, but it’s…silverfurs?
+"Well... we have some really old stories ‘bout this, but it’s... silverfurs?
 They’re the ones who advance civilization.
 Brownies like me, we’re the ones who keep it running.
 Does that help?"

 "A little more straightforward, lad," Powell spurred him, not unkindly.

-"Well…" Daar seemed to give up.
+"Well..."
+Daar seemed to give up.
 "Hell, fuck it.
-I really…I ain’t much of a dreamer, I'm better at thinking *through* a problem than *around* it, y’know?
+I really...
+I ain’t much of a dreamer, I'm better at thinking *through* a problem than *around* it, y’know?
 I’m as brownie as can be—" he paused at a quiet whine from one of the Whitecrests. "—yeah, I know we don't like to talk about it Brother, but that don’t mean it ain’t true.
 You don't get any more brownfur than a Stoneback and I am *Champion.* I won't pretend to be something I'm not."

 The room held silent on an awkward, pregnant pause.
 Walsh broke the tension.
 "Um, maybe a better way to say it is that you’re an engineer, not an architect or an artist.
 You’d rather *do."*

 Daar considered and duck-nodded.
 "Yeah.
-Engineer, soldier, farmer…something like that."
+Engineer, soldier, farmer... something like that."

 Powell gave him a nod, and handed the meeting back to Costello.